 Although it may be dated after its first publication in 1999, Don’t Die of Embarrassment is a truly inspiring story of perseverance in the ugly face of illness.
 Barbara Barrie’s life has been an eventful one, and we are lucky to be along for the ride for this intimate glimpse into her past.
 Throughout the story, Barbara comes to terms with her illness and colostomy and learns not to be ashamed of what she has gone through, ultimately leading to being more open about her health.
 This is a positive message for both new and veteran ostomy patients.

 Barbara Barrie is an Academy Award-nominated actress, author, and was nominated for both an Emmy and a Tony during her successful career.
-Her most notable works are Breaking Away and Barney Miller.
-She was loved by millions of loyal fans as one of the stars of NBC’s hit comedy Suddenly Susan.
+Her most notable works are Breaking Away, Barney Miller, NBC’s hit comedy Suddenly Susan.
 Barbara is retired and currently lives in New York City.